-- Chief Student Services Officer (Vice President Student Affairs) (831) 755-6822 - Chief Counseling Officer (Clinical Supervisor for Crisis Counseling) (831) 759-6057 - Chief Human Resources Officer (Associate Vice President of Human Resources) (831) 755-6706 confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
+- Chief Student Services Officer (Vice President Student Affairs) (831) 755-6822 - Chief Counseling Officer (Clinical Supervisor for Crisis Counseling) (831) 7596057 - Chief Human Resources Officer (Vice President of Human Resources) (831) 755-6706

 If you are the victim of a crime and do not want to pursue action within the District's system or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the District's Campus Safety Officers can file a report on the details of the incident without revealing your identity.
-The purpose of a
+The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.